MattCost/ccc-coordinator-webapp/infrastructure/readme.md

 This SP would need permission in a) main RG, b) B2C tenant (for app reg)

 TODO

+turn off implicit flow for website login.
+    make seperate app reg with implicit flow for swagger.
+    (does this matter?)

 Create SP. give this SP rights to the RG
     use this SP for TF.